The Life that might have Been

 Thus, Zelda became addicted to the Love Stuff very quickly.
 Little did she, nor anyone else know during those Glory Days of her newly married life to Fitzgerald that the long term side effects for doing such numerously large hits of such a powerful drug was the Leo’s desperate need to keep her lover’s attentions focused strictly on her….at all costs.

 Naturally, those born beneath the sign of the Lion like to be the center of everyone’s attention, but Zelda’s bold sense of Leonine daring began to deteriorate into a state of petulantly dark meanness.
-When placed before the eye of the public, this obsessive desire for attention translated to the scorned or ignored Leo displaying the most extreme of temper tantrums, or worse, starting the most vocally violent of arguments with her husband for everyone’s horrified listening displeasure.
+When placed before the eye of the public, her obsessive desire for attention translated to the scorned or ignored Leo displaying the most extreme of temper tantrums, or worse, starting the most vocally violent of arguments with her husband for everyone’s horrified listening displeasure.

-She did this whenever sensing her husband’s attentions began to focus on anyone who wasn’t her.
+She did this whenever sensing her husband’s focus had centered in on anyone who wasn’t her.
 In order to cope with these antics bereft of social discretion or public decorum, the Libra, in turn began to drink, and drink some more, and how about another drink, F. Scott?

 And the Love Junkies proceeded to repeat their vicious cycles of addictive behavior towards each other, again and again, romantically and tempestuously over and over….

 On more than one occasion, Zelda would publicly accuse her husband of having a homosexual affair with a writer whom she despised, F. Scott’s close friend, Ernest Hemingway, who later would blame her directly for Scott’s early death at the age of 44.
-At one particularly poisonous party, upon seeing her spouse in the deepest of artistic conversations with the renowned modern dancer, Isidora Duncan, Zelda not only threw a fit,
+At one particularly poisonous party, upon seeing her spouse in deep conversation with the renowned modern dancer, Isidora Duncan, not only did Zelda throw a fit,

-…she threw her own self down a flight of marbled stairs head first.
+…she threw her entire self down a flight of marbled stairs, head first.